oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Applications can be delivered to the user's desktop by one of the following methods:

 - Intune – Ideally suited for Windows 10/11 only deployments.
 The only option for delivering application to iOS clients.
-- MECM – Ideally suited where an agency has a large existing investment of packaged applications.
+- MECM – Ideally suited where an organisation has a large existing investment of packaged applications.
 The only option for delivering application to servers.
 Only option for delivering virtual applications.

 Self-Service applications are requested by users directly.
 They can be delivered via Software Centre which is installed as part of the MECM client or Company Portal which is available as part of Intune and the Microsoft 365 tenant.
 As of MECM version 1802 "user-available" apps now appear in Software Centre under the applications tab where they were previously available in the Application Catalogue

-Packaging methodology should be inherited from existing Agency procedures as each application has unique requirements.
+Packaging methodology should be inherited from existing organisation procedures as each application has unique requirements.
 It is possible to repacked existing applications into an msix format which is compatible with both Intune and MECM delivery.

 Enterprise Applications Design Decisions for cloud native implementations